 About

-Since 2013, Centers have received state operational grant funding through the MA Office of Public Collaboration (MOPC), which is the statutory State Dispute Resolution Agency and applied research Center at the University of Massachusetts, Boston.
-In addition to administering the statutory Community Mediation Center Grant Program, MOPC also supports the Centers through program development, quality initiatives, as well as data gathering and providing evaluation.
+Since 2013, Centers have received state operational grant funding through the MA Office of Public Collaboration (MOPC), which is the statutory State Dispute Resolution Agency and applied research center at the University of Massachusetts, Boston.
+In addition to administering the statutory Community Mediation Center Grant Program, MOPC also supports the Centers through program development, data gathering and providing evaluation.

 Our Mission

-That everyone in Massachusetts understands the value and availability of Community Mediation Centers as a primary source of support and knows when and where to go for help.
+Our goal is for everyone in Massachusetts to understand the value and availability of community mediation centers as a source of support, and to know when and where to go for help.

 Our Core Values